karinaestaba/interior-consultant-landing/README.md

-# Dev Challenges - Page 404
+# Dev Challenges - Interior consultant landing

 This is a solution to the [Interior consultant challenge on Dev Challenges](https://devchallenges.io/challenges/Jymh2b2FyebRTUljkNcb#).
 Create a homepage following the design.
 The page should be responsive.